brianspiering/word2vec-workshop/setup_instructions.md

 Option 1 is the best.
 It allows you to "learn through doing".
 Option 2, aka standard lecture-style, works and seems easier, but trust me you'll have a deeper understanding of the material and enjoy our time together more if you go through the hassle of Option 1.

 Setting up environments is still a source of _suck_.
-Given that people have different backgrounds, levels of experience, hardware, operating systems, software, and if we have entered the Age of Aquarius.
+Given that people have different backgrounds, levels of experience, hardware, operating systems, software, and if mercury is in retrograde.

 Let's try to do the best we can...